Franchi-21/Tax-Calculator/README.md

-# Taxes-Calculator
+# Tax-Calculator
-This is a taxes calculator I made using Python language and it was the first project I ever made.
+This project was made using Python language and it was the first project I've ever made.